nishantpoorswani/meta-radxa/README.md

 + RockPi-S and RockPi-E gpt images have now been updated to use the 2 partition instead of the tradition 5 partition
 + Use ttySx as debuger console instead of ttyFIQ0 for RockPi-S and RockPi-E
 + Major Reorganization in U-Boot recipes.
 New structure will make it easier for adding new boards
++ Added recipe for making desktop images
++ Added recipe for setting up BT firmware and driver at boot for RockPi-S and RockPi-E

 ## Contributing <a name="contributing"></a>